 - 14 experts reveal their essential marketing tools

-- Hiring a SEO Agency?
+- Hiring an SEO Agency?
 45+ Experts Tell You What to Look For & Avoid!

 But you can guest experts roundup in any other niche as well:

-As you can see, a roundup can really be about any topic so you can do it in any niche you are active: travel, dating, fitness, diets, finance, you name it.
+As you can see, a roundup can be about any topic so that you can do it in any niche you are active in travel, dating, fitness, diets, finance, you name it.
 In each niche, there are bloggers and experts that people would love to hear their opinions.

 Check the 5min video I found on youtube about expert roundups that briefly explain how to create an expert roundup.

-So now that you have a pretty good idea of what expert roundups are let’s see what are your benefits to host one:
+So now that you have a pretty good idea of what expert roundups are, let’s see what your benefits to hosting one are:

-Before speaking about benefits I’d like to warn you there is some work involved.
-You should prepare for at least 40 hours of work to plan, create and promote a successful expert roundup.
-That is what it took me for the first one but some things can be automatized using tools so I think it’s safe to say you can end up with 25-35 hours of work for a roundup.
+Before speaking about benefits, I’d like to warn you there is some work involved.
+You should prepare for at least 40 hours of work to plan, create, and promote a successful expert roundup.
+That is what it took me for the first one, but I found out I can automate using tools, so I think it’s safe to say you can end up with 25-35 hours of work for a roundup.

-The good news is that there isn’t any deadline so you can split the working hours between your other important tasks.
-Other than the time you may spend some money if you decide to give a little boost to the roundup and do paid Facebook advertising or even send a press release with the conclusions to get more traffic.
+The good news is that there isn’t any deadline so you can split the working hours between your other essential tasks.
+Other than the time, you may spend some money if you decide to give a little boost to the roundup and do paid Facebook advertising or even send a press release with the conclusions to get more traffic.

 Here are the benefits for the blogger that organize the expert roundup:

-And since you will be linking, sharing, and promoting the responses of your contributors, many of them will be willing to help you down the line.
+And since you will be linking, sharing, and promoting your contributors’ responses, many of them will be willing to help you down the line.

 Most of the experts that participate will send traffic directly to your post by sharing it with their social circles.
 And because a roundup is a compilation of smart insights from knowledgeable figures, it’s the type of content people actively want to share.

-Secondly, the conclusions of the roundup are a piece of research that bloggers and journalists can use in their materials.
-For instance, my roundup was quoted by several bloggers that wrote articles on what we should focus on SEO in 2017.
+Secondly, the roundup conclusions are a piece of research that bloggers and journalists can use in their materials.
+For instance, several bloggers quoted my roundup that wrote articles on what we should focus on SEO in 2017.

 The biggest advantage roundups provide you with is RELATIONSHIPS, not just the social media shares and backlinks generated as a result.
 That leads to more successful blog posts in the future and guest blogging gigs with some of the best blogs available in your niche.